-Eastgate Physiotherapy Sherwood Park was the first physiotherapy clinic in Sherwood Park, Alberta and has been providing Alberta clients with physiotherapy, acupuncture, massage therapy, custom orthotics and IMS services for more than 30 years.
+Eastgate Physiotherapy Sherwood Park was the first physiotherapy clinic in Sherwood Park, Alberta and has been providing Sherwood Park clients with physiotherapy, acupuncture, massage therapy, custom orthotics and IMS services for more than 35 years.

 Our slogan, “Experience, Expertise, Excellence: Your Pain Stops Here” sums up our approach to treatment.

-For two consecutive years, Eastgate Physiotherapy has been rated as among the top three best physiotherapists in Sherwood Park.
+For three consecutive years, Eastgate Physiotherapy has been rated as among the top three best physiotherapists in Sherwood Park.

 We are highly skilled, dedicated caring professionals who understand that we must first take the time to conduct a thorough assessment and listen to our patient’s concerns so that we can better devise a program of effective physiotherapy for them.

 Physiotherapist owned and operated, we are leaders in the field of physiotherapy and rehabilitation in Sherwood Park region.
 Our multi-disciplinary team brings a wide range of effective services to you.
 We are experienced and effective in treating sports injuries, injuries sustained at work, motor vehicle collision injuries, and back and neck injuries and dysfunction.